 How often should I have my chimney swept?

-I recommend annual inspections for all chimneys, with cleaning as needed.
-If you burn wood regularly (more than 50 fires per year), you’ll likely need cleaning once a year.
-Gas fireplaces can often go 2-3 years between cleanings, but annual inspections are still wise.
+I recommend a yearly inspection for every chimney, with a cleaning as needed.
+If you burn wood a lot (more than 50 fires a year), you'll probably need a cleaning once a year.
+Gas fireplaces can often go 2-3 years between cleanings, but I'd still get the yearly inspection.

 What's the best time of year for chimney work?

-I’m busiest in the fall (everyone wants their chimney ready for winter), so spring and summer are actually ideal for repairs.
-Masonry work requires temperatures above 40°F, making May through September optimal for exterior work.
-Cleaning and inspections can happen year-round, though I prefer doing them in the spring after your burning season ends.
+I'm slammed in the fall because everybody wants their chimney ready for winter, so spring and summer are actually the sweet spot for repairs.
+Masonry work needs temperatures above 40°F, which makes May through September best for exterior jobs.
+Cleaning and inspections can happen any time of year, though I like doing them in spring once your burning season wraps up.

 Do you offer warranties on your work?

 Absolutely.
-All my repair work carries a one-year artistry warranty.
-Some products I install (like specific chimney caps and liners) come with manufacturer warranties ranging from 10 years to lifetime.
+All my repair work carries a one-year workmanship warranty.
+Some of the products I install, like certain chimney caps and liners, come with manufacturer warranties that run from 10 years to lifetime.
 I stand behind every job I do.

 Can I clean my own chimney?

-Technically, yes, but I don’t recommend it unless you have proper equipment and training.
-I’ve been called to fix situations where DIY cleaning caused damage or missed critical safety issues.
-The Cost of professional cleaning is worth the peace of mind it provides.
-Plus, my trained eye catches problems during cleaning that save you money in the long run.
+Technically yes, but I wouldn't unless you've got the right gear and some training.
+I've been called out to fix situations where a DIY cleaning did damage or missed a real safety issue.
+Paying for a professional cleaning is worth it, and my trained eye catches problems during the sweep that end up saving you money later.

 How do I know if my chimney needs tuckpointing?

-Look for crumbling mortar, gaps between bricks, or mortar that’s recessed more than 1/4 inch from the brick face.
-If you can easily scrape out mortar with a screwdriver, you need tuckpointing.
-I offer free estimates, so feel free to have me take a look if you’re uncertain.
+Look for crumbling mortar, gaps between the bricks, or mortar that's set back more than a quarter inch from the brick face.
+If you can scrape the mortar out with a screwdriver, you need tuckpointing.
+I do free estimates, so if you're not sure, have me come take a look.

 What payment methods do you accept?

-We accept cash, checks, and all major credit cards.
-For larger projects, we can arrange payment plans.
-Visit our checkout page for more details.
+We take cash, checks, and all the major credit cards.
+For bigger projects we can set up a payment plan.
+Head to our checkout page for more on that.

 Do you work in other areas besides Wellington?

-Yes!
-While this article focuses on Wellington, we service the entire Denver metro area and Northern Colorado.
-Check out our complete service areas to see if we cover your location.
+Yes.
+This article is about Wellington, but we cover the whole Denver metro area and Northern Colorado.
+Take a look at our full service areas to see if we reach your spot.

 Why Choose Our Wellington Chimney Services

-After years in this business, I’ve learned that quality work speaks for itself.
-I don’t take shortcuts.
-I don’t use inferior materials.
-I treat every chimney as if it were my own home’s chimney.
+After years in this trade, I've learned that good work speaks for itself.
+I don't take shortcuts.
+I don't use cheap materials.
+I treat every chimney like it's on my own house.

 - Honest assessments (I'll tell you if you don't need a repair)